junxit/us-congress-bills-113/bill.md

     - **(B)** reduce the risk of misfueling by users at various points in the distribution and supply chain, including at bulk storage, retail storage, and distribution configurations by—
       - **(i)** assessing the best methods and practices to prevent misfueling;
       - **(ii)** examining misfueling mitigation strategies for blender pumps, including volumetric purchase requirements and labeling requirements;
-      - **(iii)** assessing the adequacy of and ability for misfueling mitigation plans approved by the Environmental Protection Agency; and
+      - **(iii)** assessing the adequacy of misfueling mitigation plans approved by the Environmental Protection Agency; and
       - **(iv)** examining the technical standards and recommendations of the National Institute of Standards and Technology, the American National Standards Institute, and the International Organization for Standardization regarding fuel pump labeling.

 ## § 3.
 Authorization of appropriations